microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

-# Machine learning hands-on lab (HOL) #
+# Build the Machine Learning model that powers ContosoBNB #
 <a name="Overview"></a>
 ## Overview ##

-In this hands-on lab (HOL), you are a newly hired data scientist for a company building an application named ContosoBNB, which is modeled after a short-term vacation rental platform like [Airbnb](https://www.airbnb.com/).
+In this hands-on lab (HOL), you are a newly hired data scientist for a company building a short-term vacation rental platform called ContosoBNB.
 Your goal is to begin building, training, and tuning a machine learning model to suggest a rental rate that maximizes revenue for rental property owners.

-First, you will reduce the complexity of building your development environment by creating an instance of the Data Science Virtual Machine (DSVM): a virtual-machine (VM) image built specifically for data-science workloads.
-The DSVM is hosted in Microsoft Azure, and it has editions built for Windows Server, Ubuntu Linux, and CentOS Linux.
-The DSVM comes preconfigured with many popular open-source tools, including Jupyter and RStudio.
-This VM also contains scikit-learn, which is a free, open-source machine learning toolkit for Python programmers.
+First, you will create a simple dev environment using the [Data Science Virtual Machine (DSVM)](https://azure.microsoft.com/services/virtual-machines/data-science-virtual-machines/) in Azure.
+This VM image is built specifically for data-science workloads with platform support for Windows Server, Ubuntu Linux, and CentOS Linux.
+The DSVM comes preconfigured with many popular open-source tools, including Jupyter, RStudio, and scikit-learn, which is a free, open-source machine learning toolkit for Python programmers.

 After you create a Linux operating system (OS)-based DSVM and connect to it, you will import a dataset and then use the scikit-learn API to create and refine an ML model to use with your dataset.